drilonsaiti/DataStructures-Algorithms/README.md

 # DataStructures-Algorithms
-#Exercises for Data Structures and Algorithms from GeekforGeeks and leetcode.
+# Exercises for Data Structures and Algorithms from GeeksforGeeks and leetcode.